 Lane-Drop Arm Turnstiles

-Lane-drop arm turnstiles feature two stainless steel arms, one on each side, which retract into their cabinets to permit entry.
+Lane-drop arm turnstiles have two stainless steel arms, one on each side, which retract into their cabinets to permit entry.
 After a person passes through, the arms ascend to their original positions, obstructing entry.
-While they have a minimalistic appearance, they leave a sizable gap beneath the bars which people can crawl through.
+While they have a minimalistic appearance, they leave a sizable gap beneath the bars, which people can crawl through.
 However, since they don’t require physical contact to operate, they’re hygienic and suitable for individuals using wheelchairs or that have mobility impairments.
 They’re commonly found in both outdoor and indoor settings like public buildings, entertainment facilities, and commercial offices.

 Swing Turnstiles